-- The democratization of Project Management: As we are moving towards the concept of autonomous teams, project management skills are expected from all the employees.
-So, a work OS helps there in keeping the individual’s, team’s and organization’s KPOs in sync.
+- The democratization of Project Management: As we move towards the concept of autonomous teams, project management skills are expected from all the employees.
+So, a Work OS helps there in keeping the individual’s, team’s, and organization’s KPOs in sync.

 - Cross-team Collaboration is Challenging, In spite of Technological Improvements: As the ownership of processes and information is spread across locations and time zones, remote workplaces need a way to manage this complexity and be faster & adaptive.

 - Autonomous and Independent Teams: The concept of autonomous and independent teams in agile sometimes results in mini organizations within a big organization.
 Teams start functioning autonomously without collaboration with other teams and with no sync with business goals.
 This results in data silos, collaborative silos, and operational silos.

 work OS gives way for organizations to attain organizational agility, digital transformation, cross-team collaboration, and independent teams without creating silos.

 Types of Work Operating Systems

 Work OS offerings vary from generalized to specialized versions.
 There can be a generalized type of work operating system with maximum flexibility that serves various levels/horizontals in any organization across all functions.

 There can also be a specialized Work Operating System designed explicitly for verticals like Manufacturing, Healthcare, Finance, Education, Retail, Media, Construction, etc.